Portimão: Kingdom

 The shipbuilding industry took on an important place in the city's development.
 These activities were registered in the royal documents that included authorization of Sebastian of Portugal (in 1536).
 The king visited in 1573, passing the night and assisting a solemn mass in the Convent of São Francisco.

 In the port of Portimão local products, such as figs, olives, oil, wine and fish were regularly exported, while other products from the African and Brazilian colonies, such as slaves and sugar, were introduced into the Portuguese territory.
 But, by the 17th and 18th century, the rhythm of growth slowed considerably.
 As commerce decreased the inhabitants emigrated, a fact that accelerated after the 1755 earthquake, causing the destruction within the city.
 The main church was destroyed, while many of the small chapels were damaged.
 The city walls were severely damaged, not just by the earthquake but also the resulting tsunami.
 The Fort of Santa Catarina also suffered damage, but was reconstructed in 1792 and 1794, by the Count of Val de Reys.

+Close to Portimão, Silves Castle was also destroyed in the 1775 earthquake, its Gothic portico with vegetative motifs was later rebuilt.
+This impressive structure offers a glimpse into the past and a vivid reminder of the region’s historical importance.

 Twenty years after the earthquake, the Marquess of Pombal, wanted to make Portimão a bishopric, and in this evolution, he elevated the town to the status of city.
-Unfortunately, Queen Maria I of Portugal vetoed these intentions.
+Queen Maria I of Portugal vetoed these intentions.
 The civil statute was only issued in 1924, by the Marquess' illustrious son Manuel Teixeira Gomes, as Republican president.